Just Discovered - Crazy Way Wine Affects Gut Health

 They're discovery doesn't necessarily translate into recommendations everyone should drink these beverages...

-However the bottom line is this: drinking wine, coffee, and tea won't hurt these bacteria and seems to indicate they'll wonders to help build and grow healthy populations of healthy gut bacteria.
+However the bottom line is this: drinking wine, coffee, and tea won't hurt these bacteria and seems to indicate they'll do wonders to help build and grow healthy populations of healthy gut bacteria.

 As you can guess the reason this matters evidence supports the belief high amounts of diversity in the gut will produce superior health.
 Especially compared to those who have a smaller diversity of macrobiotic material.